Registration

 Master of Business Administration

-The School of Management offers a master of business administration (M.B.A.), which is normally completed in two years.
+The School of Management offers a Master of Business Administration (M.B.A.), which is normally completed in two years.
 The J.D.-M.B.A. is directed toward students interested in business law-related practice as well as in careers as entrepreneurs and managers in business and nonprofit organizations.
 A J.D.-M.B.A. joint-degree program, in which the J.D. and M.B.A. degrees are earned in four years, is offered.
 Students may apply to both the Law School and the School of Management simultaneously, or they may apply during their first year at the School of Management or their first or second year at the Law School.

 Master of Public Administration and Master of Public Policy

-The Harvard Kennedy School of Government (HKS), the Princeton School of Public and International Affairs (SPIA), and the Yale Jackson School of Global Affairs each offer a master of public policy (M.P.P.), which is normally completed in two years.
-HKS and SPIA also offer a master of public administration, which is normally completed in two years.
+The Harvard Kennedy School of Government (HKS), the Princeton School of Public and International Affairs (SPIA), and the Yale Jackson School of Global Affairs each offer a Master of Public Policy (M.P.P.), which is normally completed in two years.
+HKS and SPIA also offer a Master of Public Administration, which is normally completed in two years.
 The J.D.-M.P.P. is directed toward students interested in public policy analysis and law-related practice as well as careers in government and policymaking.
 The J.D.-M.P.A. is focused on applying quantitative and qualitative methods to a holistic development of public policy.
 The J.D.-M.P.P. joint-degree program and the J.D.-M.P.A. joint-degree program, in which the J.D. and M.P.P. or M.P.A. degrees are earned in four years, are offered.
 Students may apply to both the Law School and HKS, SPIA, or Jackson School simultaneously, or they may apply during their first year at HKS, SPIA, or Jackson, or during their first or second year at the Law School.

 Doctorate

 It is possible to combine study for the J.D. and Ph.D. degrees.
 The total time in residence and the details of each program of study must be taken up with the Graduate School of Arts and Sciences, the director of graduate studies in the relevant department, and the Law School.
 Students interested in such a program must be admitted to the two schools separately.
-They may apply to both simultaneously or, having been admitted to the Law School or the Graduate School, may apply for admission to the other program.
+They may apply to both simultaneously or, having been admitted to the Law School or the graduate school, may apply for admission to the other program.
 Ordinarily, the Law School encourages a joint-degree candidate to complete the J.D. within four years.
 The deadline for application to Ph.D. programs varies.
-Please check the Graduate School website (https://gsas.yale.edu) for application information for the specific program of interest.
+Please check the graduate school website (https://gsas.yale.edu) for application information for the specific program of interest.
 Applicants who are potentially interested in a joint J.D.-Ph.D. program may direct any questions to the Admissions Office.

 J.D./Ph.D. in Finance

 This joint-degree program with the School of Management is intended for students wishing to pursue a career in business law teaching.
 The program provides prospective legal scholars with the analytical tools that are necessary for engaging in research in business law-related areas.
 Applicants to the program must be enrolled in the Law School.
 Law students must meet the admission requirements of the School of Management’s Ph.D. program.
 The expectation is that law students will apply for admission to the School of Management graduate program in their first year of law school, although they may also choose to apply in their second year.
 A mathematical background, including undergraduate courses in multivariable calculus, linear algebra, real analysis, and statistics/econometrics, is typically required for admission.
-Law students interested in applying to the program should contact the director of the Yale Law School Center for the Study of Corporate Law, Professor Roberta Romano.
+Law students interested in applying to the program should contact the co-directors of the Yale Law School Center for the Study of Corporate Law, Professors Roberta Romano and Sarath Sanga.
 More detailed information about program requirements is available at https://ccl.yale.edu/jd-phd-finance.

 Leaves of Absence and Readmission, Extending Time for Completion of Degree, and Credit for Work Done at Another Law School